Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 man and woman flexing their body muscles

-Naturally, this means women have generally got a higher BMI, so let’s break this down.
+Naturally, this means women generally have a higher BMI, so let’s break this down.

 For Men

-At the very elite range of bodybuilding, men will be in a body fat percentage range of 2% to 5%.
-This is classed as essential fat, and anything below this is dangerously low [2].
+In the very elite range of bodybuilding, men will be in a body fat percentage range of 2% to 5%.
+According to WebMD, this is classified as essential fat, and anything below this is dangerously low [2].

 More realistic for most men will be a range of 6% to about 17%.
 And in this range, you should still have very toned abs that are clearly visible.